 Seek out ways to improve communication in your workplace

 Compensation plays a big part in fairness.
 As a manager, you also need to ensure that your employees’ salaries are in accordance with industry and regional standards.
-You can stay up to date on salary ranges by reviewing resources like the latest Salary Guide from Robert Half.
+You can stay up to date on salary ranges by reviewing resources like the latest Robert Half Salary Guide.

 Good management also means providing plenty of opportunities for your administrative staff to voice their concerns about being treated unequally.
 It’s also a good idea to be transparent with workers around decision making so that they feel included.
 And even simple, common courtesies like not interrupting your people midstream can make a difference.
 Also, make a point of showing them that you value work-life balance.
 Be a good example by leaving the office at a decent hour and unplugging when you’re on vacation.